 Essex’s architecture was designed to link social and educational space to encourage a sense of community.
 ‘Brutalist’ buildings such as the Albert Sloman Library and The Hexagon, created by architect Kenneth Capon, have now become iconic.
 Capon said he didn’t want his designs to be 'shaggy and soft' so aimed to create 'something fierce to let them work within’.
 Something Fierce became the title of a major exhibition about the foundation of the University of Essex and 50 years of student life.
 The impact of the exhibition has continued with elements integrated into the Royal Academy of Arts exhibition Futures Found: The Real and Imagined Cityscapes of Post-war Britain.

-We have a proud tradition of encouraging students to challenge convention and think differently.
-Our graduates include two Nobel Prize winners – economist Professor Chris Pissarides and peace campaigner Óscar Arias Sánchez, who has served as President of Costa Rica on two occasions.
+We have a proud tradition of encouraging students to challenge convention and think differently, such as our graduate, Nobel Prize winner and economist Professor Chris Pissarides.

 Our academics have produced work which has inspired entire generations and helped establish Essex’s reputation for research in the UK, particularly in the social sciences.
 This ranges from pioneering work on poverty and inequality by Professor Peter Townsend, to the development of the world’s first publicly available computer language by Professor Tony Brooker.
 We continue to push the boundaries – from promoting human rights around the world to pioneering the use of big data in developing countries.